100 Top Angel Investors List for Startups (2025)

 Cuban is popular for owning the NBA Dallas Mavericks and for being the main ‘shark’ in the TV series ‘Shark Tank’.
 Some of his most profitable investments at ‘Shark Tank’ are Tower Paddle Boards, Nuts ‘N More, Gameday Couture, and Simple Sugars.
 He also co-owns ‘2929 Entertainment’ and is the chairman of AXS TV.

-Mark Cuban is the renowned investor of 11 patents families and 23 distinct patents publications for his inventions and also founded ‘Sharesleuth’ a research and investigation website that uncovers frauds in the financial markets.
+Mark Cuban is the renowned investor of 11 patent families and 23 distinct patent publications for his inventions and also founded ‘Sharesleuth’ a research and investigation website that uncovers frauds in the financial markets.
 Cuban has 97 portfolio companies and 21 exits so far.

 In 2017, Scott Belsky became Adobe’s Chief Product Officer and Executive Vice President for Creative Cloud.
 Prior to this, he co-founded Behance in 2006, leading as CEO until Adobe acquired it in 2012.
 Post-acquisition, Scott served as Adobe’s VP of Products and later joined Benchmark as a General Partner.
 Returning to Adobe in 2017, he currently holds the role of Chief Product Officer and EVP of Creative Cloud.